api3dao/airseeker/local-test-configuration/README.md

 pnpm ts-node -T ./local-test-configuration/scripts/initialize-chain.ts
 ```

 This command gives you the addresses of the deployed contracts.
-These need to be put to Airseeker secrets and are
+These need to be put into the Airseeker secrets and are
-required also for the monitoring page.
+also required for the monitoring page.

 - Open the monitoring page located in `local-test-configuration/monitoring/index.html` in a browser with the following
   query parameters appended